What is a Dance Recital?

 However, whether it’s due to superstitions about luck or to keep the backstage area uncluttered, most gifts should be given after the recital is over.
 Save expensive or large gifts for giving at home.

-Tips for Dance Parents
+Dance Recital Tips for Parents

 As a parent, your responsibilities can vary depending on the age of your dancer and their role in the recital’s performances.
 On the day of the recital, energy and nerves will both run high, so keep a checklist on hand of everything you and your dancer need to remember about the day.